 Climate change impacts, including sea-level rise, more frequent and intense storm events, and increased flooding and erosion, affect both open coastal areas and inland waterways in California.
-The subject facilities are located on the Sacramento River in a tidally influenced site vulnerable to flooding at current sea levels and at a higher risk of flood exposure given projected scenarios of sea-level rise
+The subject facilities are located on the Sacramento River, at a tidally influenced site vulnerable to flooding at current sea levels, and at a higher risk of flood exposure given projected scenarios of sea-level rise.
+The lease premises consists of a floating boat dock, boat lift, gangway, three pilings, and bank protection.